Find Cheap Flights from Ireland to Indianapolis

 • Enter your preferred departure airport and travel dates into the search form above to unlock the latest Indianapolis flight deals.

-Top 4 airlines serving from Ireland to Indianapolis
+Reviews of the top 5 airlines flying from Ireland to Indianapolis

 See real verified KAYAK customer reviews for airlines flying to Indianapolis.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Ireland to Indianapolis.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.